2024 South Korean martial law crisis: Events on 3 December before the martial law declaration

 On the morning of 3 December, former Army Maj.
 Gen. Roh Sang-won, former chief of the Defense Intelligence Command met with Defense Minister Kim at his official residence, for a meeting lasting 20 to 30 minutes.
 In the afternoon, Minister Kim instructed Army Chief of Staff, Gen. Park An-su, and five other military officials to report to his office at 21:30.

 At 17:00 KST, units of the Republic of Korea Army Special Warfare Command, including the 707th Special Mission Group, 1st Special Forces Brigade, and the 13th Special Mission Brigade received orders to prepare for operations at an isolated area.
 The 707th SMG received a message to prepare for the conduct of a real-world operation by helicopter, and deployment on orders of Defense Minister Kim.
-They were told "The situation related to North Korea is serious", though an anonymous official reported there had been no movements by the North Korean military.
+They were told "the situation related to North Korea is serious", though an anonymous official reported there had been no movements by the North Korean military.

 At 18:20, Korean National Police Commissioner Cho Ji-ho reportedly received an order from the Presidential Office to "be on standby".
 At a subsequent committee inquiry by the National Assembly, Cho claimed he did not know the martial law plan until its announcement.
 However, subsequent investigations revealed that Cho, and Seoul Metropolitan Police Agency Commissioner General Kim Bong-sik met with Minister Kim and President Yoon at 19:00, and the two police officials were given a list of about 10 people to be arrested along with plans to occupy the National Assembly and National Election Commission via a martial law declaration at 22:00.

-At 21:50, broadcasting networks received a message saying, "There will be an emergency government announcement, please connect to the live broadcast".
-However, journalists covering the Presidential Office were barred from entering the briefing room, where such broadcasts are normally made.

-Just before declaring martial law, Yoon reportedly told his cabinet members; "Even my wife doesn't know about this.
+At 21:50, broadcasting networks received a message: "There will be an emergency government announcement, please connect to the live broadcast".
+Journalists covering the Presidential Office were barred from entering the briefing room, where such broadcasts are normally made.
+Just before declaring martial law, Yoon reportedly told his cabinet members: "Even my wife doesn't know about this.
 Otherwise, she'd be furious."